VSCode installed on your computer and a UW NetID you can use to log in to Azure. If you don’t have VSCode yet, go ahead and install it now.

 You can also fill in an email address to get a reminder that the machine is about to be shut off, though you can uncheck the Notification box if you don’t want to provide your contact information:

-When done, scroll to the bottom of the page and click Review + create.
+When done, scroll to the bottom of the page and click Review + create

-On the final review page, click the blue Create button at the bottom.
+On the final review page, click the blue Create

 You will be prompted to create and download a key file.
 Click the blue button, which will automatically download a “PEM” file to your computer.
 Think of this file as your virtual machine password: you’ll use it later to log in remotely from your laptop.
 Keep this file around, you’ll need it later to log in to your VM, and can’t download it again.